dbittencourt/tmux-workspaces/README.md

 # tmux-workspaces

-I simple workspace manager based on tmux sessions and fzf.
+A simple workspace manager based on tmux sessions and fzf.

-It provides a helper to create/select workspaces with four default windows:
+It provides a helper to create/select workspaces with four default windows: code, server, git and ai.
-1 - code;
-2 - server;
-3 - git;
-4 - ai.

 ![image](./img/tmux-windows.png)

+tmux-workspaces will open a fzf popup screen where you can type the name of new session or select an existing one.
+If you are creating a new session, fzf will prompt you the default directory for all windows.

 ## Dependencies